andymeneely/project-ocelot/IDEAS.md

 * Prepared: lower cooldown of any action involving X
 * Connected: calling a new NPC is easier
 * Analytical: get a free Analyze to any action that has 2 or fewer sub-actions
+* Resurgent: when things are bad, you get a big boost

 ## Equipment